-We classify, or categorize, things in order to better study, understand and, perhaps, utilize them.
+We classify, or categorize, things so we may better study, understand and, perhaps, utilize them.
 Classification is somewhat of a creative exercise.
-We may classify the human race in any number of ways: by gender, race, nationality, physical characteristics, education, socio-economics, etc. We may classify businesses by size, industry served, profitability, public or private, and so forth.
+For example, we may classify businesses by size, industry served, profitability, public or private, and so forth.
 Similarly, we may classify brand positioning strategies to identify important distinctions to assist us in what we do and how we do it in our role as marketers to create brand loyalty.

 But before we jump into classifications of brand positioning it might help to reflect for a moment upon the purpose and role of “brand” positioning.
-The purpose of the brand positioning strategy is to transform mere compounds or products into brands.
-Brands are entities that connect with the intended target customer on an emotional level based upon shared values and/or meaningful experiences to establish a bond.
+The purpose of the brand positioning strategy is to transform mere compounds, products or services into brands.
+Brands are entities that connect with our intended target customer on an emotional level based upon shared values and/or meaningful experiences to establish a bond.
 Brands are transformative.
 Products are transactional.

 The brand positioning strategy provides the blueprint for the development of a brand.
 It is visionary, in that it identifies intent to achieve a specific place in the minds and hearts of customers, and the marketplace.
 It is serves to guide direction in the development of strategies and initiatives undertaken by all functional areas inside and outside the company serving to establish the brand.